Questions and Answers

-We sell our produce at our farm stand, located on site, and the new Monroe Farmers Market (Tuesday evenings at the high school baseball field across from the library).
+We sell our produce at our farm stand, located on site (opening April 2020), and the Monroe Farmers Market (Saturday 10-2 pm at the high school field across from the library).
 Our address is 301 N 10th St. Monroe, OR 97456.
-We are still working to open the farm stand, so stay tuned!
+Stay tuned!
 Business hours will be posted as we get closer to our opening date.
-We will also sell limited quantities to our local restaurants in Monroe.

 What is dry farming?

-Dry farming is farming without irrigation.
-That's right, zero water is added after the plants or seeds are planted.
+Dry farming is farming with little or no irrigation.
+On our farm, no water is added after the plants or seeds are planted.
 It is a traditional technique used before we humans had means of regular irrigation.
 Although fruit and vegetables grown using dry farming are often smaller, they are also more nutritious and flavorful.
 We conduct research on dry farming methods in collaboration with OSU.
 Our goal is to grow all crops with dry farming.
 Some of the things we've grown so far include tomatoes, watermelons, zucchini, corn, and pumpkins!
 For more information on dry farming, check out OSU's website.